How to do Dubai differently

 After clambering into the small but sturdy wicker basket with the burner roaring overhead, you're given a quick pep-and-safety talk and, before you know it, you're swiftly and silently soaring upwards, quietly climbing, leaving the helping hands far below.

-Curious gazelle in the Dubai Desert Conservation Reserve © Charles Sharp - Flickr Creative Commons
+Curious gazelle in the Dubai Desert Conservation Reserve © Charles Sharp - Flickr CC BY 2.0

 Settle in as you glide silently, drifting over the waves of the desert reserve, a protected area where you're likely to spot a variety of antelope including oryx and gazelle, as well as hares, foxes and possibly even reptiles scampering below.